lestrrat-morgue/go-reversejson/README.md

 and it outputs something that's close enough.

-My use case is this: I was looking to implement some OAuth stuff in go, and found JSON structures like this (https://openid.net/specs/openid-connect-discovery-1_0.html#rfc.section.4.2):
+My use case is this: I was looking to implement some OpenID Connect stuff in go, and found JSON structures like this (https://openid.net/specs/openid-connect-discovery-1_0.html#rfc.section.4.2):

 ```json